joinbubbel/bubbel-backend/TUTORIAL.md

 You can find all of the states in `bubbel-bath/src/state/`.

 The other way is by storing data persistently on the database.
-You would do this using `DataState` which holds a connection to the database.
+You would do this using `DataStateInstance` which holds a connection to the database.

 ## Tutorial Time!